javan/whenever/README.md

 ### Credit

-Whenever was created for use at Inkling (<http://inklingmarkets.com>) where I work.
+Whenever was created for use at Inkling (<http://inklingmarkets.com>).
 Their take on it: <http://blog.inklingmarkets.com/2009/02/whenever-easy-way-to-do-cron-jobs-from.html>

 Thanks to all the contributors who have made it even better: <http://github.com/javan/whenever/contributors>